I Believe — Explanation and Questions and Answers

 Where I dream and breathe.

 In the last lines, the author is far more circumspect.
-She knows letting the dreams soar high is busy, but accomplishing the objectives may prove to too daunting a task.
+She knows letting the dreams soar high is desirable, but accomplishing the objectives may prove to too daunting a task.
 So, she wants to be a pragmatist and a realist.
 She feels the duty before her, whether small or big, must be done with utmost sincerity and honesty.
 Wavering from the reality and flying among the clouds is futile, she cautions.
 The tasks in hand must get precedence over the mind’s limitless ambitions.
 Dreaming is easy, doing not.

 Questions and answers ..